 I try to return calls in a timely manner, typically by the end of the next business day.
 I cannot guarantee that I will receive and be able to return your call immediately.

-If you ever need urgent assistance for a mental health concern, call the Travis County 24-hour crisis hotline at 512-472-HELP.
+If you ever need urgent assistance for a mental health concern and are located in Travis County, Texas, call the Travis County 24-hour crisis hotline at 512-472-HELP.
 Outside of Travis County, call the National Suicide Prevention Line at 1-800-273-8255.
 If you ever need immediate assistance, call 911.

 Due to confidentiality concerns, I do not typically use email or text messaging to communicate with clients.

-I offer prospective clients a complimentary, 20-minute phone consultation to discuss your needs and how I can help.
+I offer prospective clients a complimentary, 15-minute phone consultation to discuss your needs and how I can help.

-Payment for individual sessions is collected at the beginning of each session.
-Payment for group therapy is collected on a monthly basis.
-I accept cash, check, and credit card payments.
+Payment for individual sessions is collected at the beginning of each session via credit card unless you prefer another method.

 If you would like to use health insurance, your insurance company will be able to inform you about whether or not your sessions will be covered, what percentage will be covered, and their procedures for reimbursement.
 If you plan to file a claim for reimbursement with your insurance company, I can provide you with a “superbill,” which is an itemized statement and receipt for services provided.